Login

 Announcer: The Announcer uses the PA system to notify the swimmers what event is being swum currently and what the next two events are.
 The Announcer is a critical position to ensure meets run smoothly.
 We need several people trained.

 Starter: The Starter announces the event about to be swam, calls the swimmers to the starting blocks, and begins the race by using a tone button starter system.
-This position requires certification, which is provided by training from the Team Coach, and by attending a Circuit Clinic.
+This position requires certification, which is provided by training from the Lead Starter and/or by attending a Circuit Clinic.
+The Lead Starter must attend Circuit training.
 This is a critical position and we are looking for several volunteers to provide backup when necessary.

 Stroke Judge: This position watches the swimmers from both teams during the event to make sure they are swimming the strokes legally.
 Disqualification Forms are filled out and initaled by the stroke judge for swimmers who are not swimming legally.
-This position requires certification, which is provided by training from the Team Coach and from the Northwest Swim Circuit.
+This position requires certification, which is provided by training from the Lead Stroke Judge and/or from the Northwest Swim Circuit.
+The Lead Stroke Judge must attend Circuit training.

 Exchange Judge: This position makes sure the exchange between swimmers during the relays is legal.
-This position requires certification, which is provided by training from the Team Coach and the Northwest Swim Circuit.
+This position requires certification, which is provided by training from the Lead Exchange Judge and/or the Northwest Swim Circuit.
+The Lead Exchange Judge must attend Circuit training.
 The relays are held at the beginning and the end of the meet.

 Runner: This position makes sure the Event Cards are distributed to the Timers before the event, and are picked up from the Timers after the event.
 They are also responsible for taking Disqualification Forms from the Stroke Judges to the Scoring Table.
 This is a very active position and needs someone who can be on his or her feet for a couple hours.